 - Do not feed: Feeding the animals is illegal in national parks and beyond the legal consequences, feeding them makes them dependent on humans and lose their sense of fear of humans and can become more aggressive or need to be put down.

 Stay at Rocky Mountain Resorts

-Many guests staying at our cabins and vacation rentals at Rocky Mountain Resorts have had the fortune of just looking out their window to see some of our wildlife right in their front yard!
+Many guests staying at our cabins and vacation rentals at Rocky Mountain Resorts are able to enjoy winter wildlife watching in Estes Park right from their window!
 Our vacation rentals rest just minutes from the park’s entrance and offer beautiful Rocky Mountain scenery, all on a budget you can afford.
 Find the perfect Estes Park cabin to return to and review your photos after a day of wildlife watching in the park.